Tsquare17/WpApi/README.md

-# WpApi
+# Tsquare\WpApi
-A Laravel package to interact with WordPress REST APIs.
+A PHP cURL Wrapper for WordPress REST APIs.